 What are the MDR/IVDR language requirements in Iceland?

 Iceland incorporated the MDR and the IVDR provisions in the Act on Medical Devices 132/2020 of 8th December 2020 (available in Icelandic only).
-The rules for labelling and instructions for use are laid out in Article 12 and state that for medical devices intended for public use, the information must normally be in Icelandic.
+The rules for the label and instructions for use are laid out in Article 12 and state that for medical devices intended for public use, the information must normally be in Icelandic.
 The information supplied with implantable devices and on implant cards must also be in Icelandic, as set out in Article 19.
 In addition, the Act authorises the Ministry of Health to issue a separate regulation specifying in more detail the rules for the information accompanying a medical device intended for use by laypersons and professionals, respectively.
 Such separate regulation takes the form of Regulation on instructions for use accompanying medical devices 630/2022 (available in Icelandic only).
 The Regulation makes provisions for language requirements in Article 3, which reconfirms that any information, including instructions for use, accompanying a medical device intended for use by the general public must be in Icelandic.
 This requirement is, however, waived for class I and IIa medical devices, which can have their instructions for use presented in English or a Scandinavian language other than Finnish.
 The same exemption applies to any class IIb and III medical devices included in the list published on the website of Lyfjastofnun, the Icelandic Medicines Agency.

 Please see our EU MDR Language Requirements Table 2024 for an English translation of the relevant parts of the Act on Medical Devices 132/2020 and Regulation on instructions for use accompanying medical devices 630/2022 with clickable links to the official sources and the Lyfjastofnun’s exemption list.